CELEBRATING 30 YEARS OF EXCELLENCE

 If you’re unsure, it would be more suitable for you to book a symptomatic Sexual Health Consultation rather than a Wart Consultation.

-That way our private doctor can confirm whether the lump you have is in fact genital warts or not.
+That way our private doctor can confirm whether the lump you have is in fact a genital wart.

 We often see patients who have been incorrectly self-diagnosed or have been told they have warts but in fact do not.
 There are a number of reasons for a lump.